The Keto diet! It’s everywhere. You can’t go anywhere without running into someone who is “doing keto”.

 I went to my high school reunion this summer and ran into no less than four people who were raving about the results they’ve had since “going keto”.
 What the heck is this keto thing anyway?

-9. Net Carbs, Why Fiber is Your Friend
+- Net Carbs, or why Fiber is Your Friend on the Keto Diet

 Keto is definitely the hottest thing around the health and fitness world right now.
 So you’re not ostracized by your keto friends, keto is pronounced “key-toe”.